CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

    ![Picture 1](../Media/ch-1.9.png)

-1. Select 'X' on the upper right of the pageto return to the main blade.
+1. Select 'X' on the upper right of the page to return to the main blade.

 ## Task 2: Explore Security posture and recommendations